Rulebook (17th Edition)

 Excavate

 To excavate cards is to pick them up from the top of your deck and see them as a part of a target selection.
 The cards picked up are referred to as excavated cards.
-The excavated cards are still considered to be within the deck in their original positions.
+The excavated cards are still considered to be within the deck.
+After you're finished excavating, shuffle the excavated cards and return them to the top of the deck.

 You must excavate only the exact number of cards indicated.
 If your deck currently has fewer cards than the number of cards the ability instructs you to excavate, no cards are excavated.